 - Paint problems – Bubbling or peeling paint are common in bathrooms with leak issues.
 Poor ventilation or water damage near the shower will aid in the paint deterioration.
 Resist the urge for a quick fix by painting over the problem area.
 Identifying the root of the problem will be more cost-effective in the long run.

 - Damp damaged wall – If the wall is starting to warp and stain it’s a sure sign that there is water damage behind there.

 - Discoloured or missing grout – Loose or missing grout within your shower.
 This should always be sealed as soon as possible to stop water penetration under the tile.
 Discoloured grout is not only an eyesore but a sure sign you have a leaking shower.
 The condition and colour of the grout in the shower is an indicator of a shower needing repairs.

-At SealTech Solutions, we provide a Cost-effective shower sealing solutions within Sydney.
-We are the Shower Repair Company that still believes in old fashioned service.
-The shower leak repair specialist.
+Want more information about Shower Repairs we would be happy to assist.
+At SealTech Solutions, we provide Cost-effective shower sealing solutions within Sydney.
+We are the Shower Repair Company that still believes in old fashioned service and value for money.

 Call our friendly staff on 1300 356703 to schedule a free assesment.